peaksnail/pinpoint-node-agent/README.md

     2 cd pinpoint-node-agent && npm install

-    3 insert "require('${path}/pinpoint-node-agent')" into the first line in the entry file of your project
+    3 insert "require('${path}/pinpoint-node-agent')" into the entry file on the first line of your project

     4 restart your project